RichardAth/Projects/BigIntCalculator/readme.txt

 Gcd(m,n)                            Greatest common divisor of m and n.
 Modinv(m,n)                         inverse of m modulo n, only valid when gcd(m,n)=1.
 Modpow(m,n,r)                       finds m^n modulo r. more efficient than (m^n)%r
-Totient(n)                          finds the number of positive integers less than n
-                                    which are relatively prime to n.
+                                    NB.
+If n is -ve, the value is only defined if the inverse of m with respect to r exitst, i.e. only if gcd(m, r) is 1 Totient(n)                          finds the number of positive integers less than n which are relatively prime to n.
 IsPrime(n)                          returns zero if n is not probable prime, -1 if it is.